 There are many different types of bullying that can be experienced by children and adults alike, some are obvious to spot while others can be more subtle.
 The different types of bullying that we look at below are some of the ways that bullying could be happening.

 Physical bullying includes hitting, kicking, tripping, pinching and pushing or damaging property.
 Physical bullying causes both short term and long term damage.
-Over 60,000 children every year are admitted to emergency care in Australia because of physical bullying.

 Verbal bullying includes name calling, insults, teasing, intimidation, homophobic or racist remarks, or verbal abuse.
 While verbal bullying can start off harmless, it can escalate to levels which start affecting the individual target.
 Keep reading in this section for techniques to deal with verbal bullying.